Last Updated April 2020

 We are committed to ensuring your privacy is protected.
 This privacy notice explains how we use the information we collect about you.

-The registered office of SSE Contracting Limited, SSE Utility Solutions Limited.
-SSE Water Limited and Neos Networks Limited is 1 Forbury Place, 43 Forbury Road, Reading, Berkshire RG1 3JH and these companies are subject to the laws of England and Wales.
+The registered office of Neos Networks Ltd is 1 Forbury Place, 43 Forbury Road, Reading, Berkshire RG1 3JH and this company is subject to the laws of England and Wales.

-The registered office of SSE Heat Networks Limited and SSE Telecommunications Limited is Inveralmond House, 200 Dunkeld Road, Perth PH1 3AQ and these are subject to the laws of Scotland.
+The registered office of SSE Telecommunications Limited is Inveralmond House, 200 Dunkeld Road, Perth PH1 3AQ and this company is subject to the laws of Scotland.

-These companies are referred to as “SSE”, “we” or “us” throughout this privacy notice.
+These companies are referred to as “we” or “us” throughout this privacy notice.

 We will be the “controller” of the information you provide to us.